-- UN: Human rights experts call on governments to take robust, coordinated action
+- UN: Human rights experts call on governments to “not lose sight of their dire plight”

 The following quote may be attributed to Giorgio Mazzoli, Legal Officer, United Nations for ADF International in Geneva regarding the situation of religious minorities in Afghanistan.
-He made an oral statement at the 31st Special Session of the Human Rights Council on the serious human rights concerns and situation in Afghanistan on 24 August 2021.:
+He made an oral statement at the 49th Regular Session of the Human Rights Council on the serious human rights concerns and situation in Afghanistan on 7 March 2022.: